Discipline – A Misunderstood Friend

 In Āyurveda, these ways of life are known as Dinacharya (daily routine), Ratricharya (night-time routine) and Ritucharya (seasonal lifestyle).
 They encompass the recurring practices that guide daily and seasonal living – from waking and personal hygiene to meals, sleep and seasonal adjustments.

 Their purpose is to bring body and mind into harmony with the rhythms of nature.
-Especially in today's fast-paced world, such regular routines can provide stability, balance and direction.
+Especially in today's fast-paced world, such regular routines provide stability, balance and direction.

 Āyurveda: The difference between need and desire

+Experience has proven the positive effects of this kind of lifestyle.
+At the same time, however, we know how quickly we can stray from this path.
+After all, we occasionally want to ‘treat ourselves’ rather than always following the rules.
 Our modern world offers countless temptations for this ‘treating ourselves’ – be it in terms of food, through our social circle, the media or simply through our own laziness.
-You walk past a bakery in the morning, catch the scent of fresh baked goods, and an inner dialogue begins; or you’re invited somewhere and hear: ‘Come on, don’t be so fussy’.
-You give in once, then again, and before you know it, you’re drifting bit by bit away from the path you’d previously built up with such care.
+We walk past a bakery in the morning, catch the scent of fresh baked goods, and an inner dialogue begins; or we are invited somewhere and get to hear: ‘Come on, don’t be so fussy’.
+We give in once, then again, and before we know it, we are drifting bit by bit away from the path we previously built up with such care.

 The Indian teacher Swami Chinmayananda writes on this subject in his commentary on the Narada Bhakti Sutras:

-“We are constantly urged by our mind and our senses to fall back into our old habits of life – a life full of sensual pleasures, entirely governed by the ego and egocentric desires. (…) Those who are guided by desires can attain neither perfection nor happiness nor the highest state.”
+“We are constantly urged by our mind and our senses to fall back into our old habits of life – a life full of sensual pleasures, entirely governed by the ego and egocentric desires. (…) ”

 Discipline helps us to perceive this difference more clearly.